ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 </p>
 </div>

-What does this look like for $\tf$'s that do nothing?
-What is the class of hypotheses we want to compare to?
-Let's say we want to know if that part of $f$ is doing $g$, or $g+\epsilon$, or any other function.
+What would it mean for them to not be equal?
+It's unlikely we'll get exact equality if we were to do this in practice, so what would we expect the gap to look like?
+Well if it that part of the model _wasn't doing $g$_, or at least not $g \pm \epsilon$, then it's doing something else!
 At a first glance,
 we might first consider other possible functions as alternative hypotheses.
 If it's not doing $g$,